Kip Wells

 Robert "Kip" Wells (born April 21, 1977) is an American former professional baseball pitcher.
-In his Major League Baseball (MLB) career, he played for the Pittsburgh Pirates, Texas Rangers, St. Louis Cardinals, Colorado Rockies, Chicago White Sox, Kansas City Royals, Washington Nationals, Cincinnati Reds and San Diego Padres.
+In his Major League Baseball (MLB) career, he played for the Pittsburgh Pirates, Texas Rangers, St. Louis Cardinals, Colorado Rockies, Chicago White Sox, Kansas City Royals, Washington Nationals, Cincinnati Reds, and San Diego Padres between 1999 and 2012.

-High school career
+Early life

-Wells attended Elkins High School in Missouri City, Texas and was a baseball star and an honor roll student.
+Robert "Kip" Wells was born on April 21, 1977, in Houston, Texas.
+Wells attended Elkins High School in Missouri City, Texas, and played for the baseball team and was an honor roll student.
 In baseball, he won All-State and All-America honors after his Senior year (1995).
-He was drafted by the Milwaukee Brewers in the 58th round of the 1995 Major League Baseball Draft, but did not sign with the Brewers.
-Instead, he went to Baylor University.
+He was drafted by the Milwaukee Brewers in the 58th round of the 1995 Major League Baseball draft, but did not sign with the Brewers.

 College career

-He posted a career record of 21-14 for the Baylor Bears with a 5.17 ERA and 288 strikeouts in three collegiate seasons and was 1998 2nd Team All-America, 1998 Big 12 1st Team, 1998 All-Region, 1999 Pre Season All America 2nd Team.
-He also played with the Brewster Whitecaps in the Cape Cod League during the summer of 1997, posting a 5-6 record with a 1.92 ERA, 49 strikeouts and five saves to earn the league's Outstanding Pro Prospect Award.
+Wells attended Baylor University.
+He posted a career win–loss record of 21-14 for the Baylor Bears with a 5.17 earned run average (ERA) and 288 strikeouts in three collegiate seasons and was 1998 2nd Team All-America, 1998 Big 12 1st Team, 1998 All-Region, 1999 Pre Season All America 2nd Team.
+He also played with the Brewster Whitecaps in the Cape Cod League during the summer of 1997, posting a 5–6 record with a 1.92 ERA, 49 strikeouts and five saves to earn the league's Outstanding Pro Prospect Award.

-Pro career
+Professional career

+Draft and minor leagues

+Wells was the first round (16th overall) draft pick of the Chicago White Sox in the 1998 Major League Baseball Draft.